MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office-apps.md

 ---

-# Office apps: Configuration for clients
+# Office apps: Configuration for clients to use the Azure Rights Management service

 >*Applies to: Azure Information Protection, Office 365*